Are You Stuck in a Rut with Your Cuts?

 A Change of Focus Makes a World of Difference

-If you look back to the previous perspective you’ll see that part of it was right.
-Focusing on what you ultimately want to achieve with each goal you set for yourself is important.
-However, focusing too much on the struggle is clearly taking the life out of something you should be having fun doing.
-So what you must focus on instead is each little victory you make along the way to your goal.
+Looking back to the previous example, part of it is right.
+Focusing on what you want to achieve with each goal is important.
+However, too much focus on struggling is taking the fun out of everything.
+Thus, you must focus on each little victory towards your goal.

 Now you might be saying to yourself, "What victories?
 I haven’t succeeded yet."
 Think of all your mistakes when scratching as a learning experience.
-Not one to think that you’re just not getting it, you’re not good enough, or any other garbage you’ve been feeding yourself.
+Mistakes aren’t about not getting it, not being good enough, or any other garbage you’ve been feeding yourself.
 Take the time to actually think about what’s going wrong and how you can fix it.

 The Many Faces of Ruts

 So now you might be saying to yourself, "Well that’s great, but I’m not having that kind of rut.
 I’m having a creative block."
-Or perhaps you have some other issue that you consider to be slowing you down to a screeching halt.
+Or perhaps some other issue is slowing you down to a crawl.
 You can’t let it get to you though.
-You have to realize that all of these kinds of feelings you’re experiencing are really just your mind signaling to you that you need to take a step back and truly think about what’s wrong and how you can fix it.
+Understand, your mind is just letting you know you’re off track and you need to figure out how to fix it.

-Sulking about it isn’t going to do any good.
-The brain loves to problem solve and if you just muck about, you’re not allowing it to do what it does best.
-You may not have the answer now, but if you get used to thinking of ways to resolve your scratch problems, you will resolve them.
-It’s a healthy habit to develop that WILL yield results.
+Sulking isn’t going to do any good.
+The brain loves to problem solve and if you just mess around, you’re not allowing it to do what it does best.
+You may not have the answer now.
+However, if you get used to thinking of ways to solve your scratch problems, you’ll solve them.
+It’s a healthy habit to develop that WILL get results.

 The First Step is Faith

 Faith in yourself.
 Faith in your goals.
-Faith in the capacity of the human brain.
+Faith in the potential of the human brain.
 And why shouldn’t you have this faith?
 Look around you.
-There are many who have achieved great feats in scratching.
+There are many dj’s who have achieved great feats in scratching.
 At one time or another, they were no different than you.
-Cultivate faith and then take action!
+Build your faith and take action!

 Article written by Kwote